-We consider the case N = 5.
+The case n = 5 has been notoriously intractable.
+First let me introduce the two main players.
 The Triangular Bi-Pyramid (TBP) is the 5 point configuration having one point at the north pole, one point at the south pole, and 3 points arranged in an equilateral triangle on the equator.
 A Four Pyramid (FP) is a 5-point configuration having one point at the north pole and 4 points arranged in a square equidistant from the north pole.